Noticed your pee looking milky, murky, or a little cloudy lately? When you are pregnant, even a small change can set off alarm bells.

 Urinary Tract Infections (UTIs)

-If you have pain or burning while peeing, or feel an urgent need to pee frequently even when your bladder is empty, suspect a UTI.
-Other symptoms include:
+When a UTI does cause symptoms, watch for pain or burning while peeing, or an urgent need to pee frequently even when your bladder is empty.
+Other signs include:

 - Temperature changes: Chills or fever.